The 10 most metal moments in WWE history

-It’s WrestleMania 36 this weekend!
+It’s WrestleMania 37 this weekend!
 For wrestling fans, this is basically Christmas Day, the Super Bowl and your 21st birthday all rolled in to one night of glorious grappling action.
-And while The Grandaddy Of Them All is the ultimate in professional wrestling, it’s not necessarily the most metal show – especially when you consider the official theme this year is by OneRepublic.
+And while The Grandaddy Of Them All is the ultimate in professional wrestling, it’s not necessarily the most metal show – especially when you consider the official themes for this year are by Fitz and The Weeknd.

 But there have been a number of metal moments in WWE history, and we’re going to count down the ten best for you right now.
 And if you’re not down with that, we’ve got two words for ya…

 10. The Headbangers being headbangers

-The only WWE Superstars to be billed as actual metalheads, The Headbangers (or Mosh and Thrasher to their mums) would wrestle in Marilyn Manson shirts, shave their heads and paint their faces like Alice Cooper.
+The only WWE Superstars to be billed as actual metalheads, The Headbangers (or Mosh and Thrasher to their mums) would wrestle in South Park shirts, shave their heads and paint their faces like Alice Cooper.
 They’d also wear kilts, jump around and stick their tongues out a lot, y’know, like metalheads do.
 Sadly, neither of them ever went on to win heavyweight gold, but managed to capture the WWF Tag Team Championship in 1997.

 9. The ring implodes

 There’s still some debate over this was intentional or not, and with commentator Tazz shouting “Holy shit!” over his headset, it certainly comes across as a crazy accident.
-They’ve recreated the spot since, but this moment on Smackdown in 2003 was like nothing ever seen in WWE and sent the crowd into raptures.
+They’ve recreated the spot a number of times since, but this moment on Smackdown in 2003 was like nothing ever seen in WWE and sent the crowd into raptures.
 What’s metal about this?
 JUST LOOK AT IT.
 It’s insane.
 Two huge dudes (Brock Lesnar and Big Show) going so hard that the ring implodes upon impact from the superplex.